bcnmy/sdk/SECURITY.md

 ## Reporting a Vulnerability

-The safety and security of our smart contract platform is our top priority.
+The safety and security of our sdk is our top priority.
 If you have discovered a security vulnerability, we appreciate your help in disclosing it to us responsibly.

 ### Contact Us Directly for Critical or High-Risk Findings